mmore500/mmore500.github.io/blog_professional/_posts/2020-06-16-firestephenhsu-listing.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">.<a href="https://twitter.com/GradEmpUnion?ref_src=twsrc%5Etfw">@GradEmpUnion</a> is calling for removal of Stephen Hsu as VP of Research &amp; Graduate Studies at <a href="https://twitter.com/michiganstateu?ref_src=twsrc%5Etfw">@michiganstateu</a>.
 We&#39;ve been tracking Hsu&#39;s eugenicist actions and ideas steeped in scientific racism for years.
 Some are included in this thread. <a href="https://twitter.com/hashtag/FireStephenHsu?src=hash&amp;ref_src=twsrc%5Etfw">#FireStephenHsu</a>.</p>&mdash; Genetics and Society (@C_G_S) <a href="https://twitter.com/C_G_S/status/1272939598650343426?ref_src=twsrc%5Etfw">June 16, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Critiques of our campaign frame the issue to <a href="https://twitter.com/michiganstateu?ref_src=twsrc%5Etfw">@michiganstateu</a> as one of academic freedom.
 This is wrong!
 Hsu is free to do his research &amp; writing as a tenured faculty in the Physics department.
 The problem at hand is Hsu&#39;s beliefs make him unable to uphold University values as VP</p>&mdash; Michigan State GEU (@GradEmpUnion) <a href="https://twitter.com/GradEmpUnion/status/1272586955193225218?ref_src=twsrc%5Etfw">June 15, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">We are aware of recent bad faith actions to undermine our message to MSU.
-We are acting within our best power to maintain the legitimacy and clarity of our message.
-Please continue to sign and share the open letter so MSU will give a response <a href="https://t.co/AIDIybMpth">https://t.co/AIDIybMpth</a></p>&mdash; Michigan State GEU (@GradEmpUnion) <a href="https://twitter.com/GradEmpUnion/status/1271925758555021318?ref_src=twsrc%5Etfw">June 13, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ## Context